lapwat/klink/README.md

 • You should see a new extension in the toolbar, use your Facebook credentials to log in

 Your credentials won't be store and only be used once for the first login.
-*appstate.json* will contain your facebook session for further connections.
+Next, *appstate.json* will contain your Facebook session for further connections.

 If any errors are thrown into the terminal, just restart the server.